alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling--on-imitating-kafirs-in-their-weekends.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible to allocate either Saturdays or Sundays or both of them as weekends, since this implies imitating the Jews and Christians."
+summary: "It is not permissible to allocate either Saturdays or Sundays or both of them as weekends, since this implies imitating the Jews and Christians."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz